veillette/p5bots/src/p5bots-server/README.md

 ![rgb led layout with red in 9, green in 10, and blue in 11, plus resistors between board and leg; ground is to ground/](img/rgb_led.png)

-_This setup uses a common-anode RGB led.
-The pin with the longest leg is the anode, and should go into the hole connected to ground.
+_This setup uses a common-cathode RGB led.
+The pin with the longest leg is the cathode, and should go into the hole connected to ground.
 Red is pin 9, green 10, blue 11._

 If you installed globally, run: